-Dr. Laura Koesten is a Research Associate at King’s College London.
-She was a Marie Curie Skłodowska fellow at the Open Data Institute and at the University of Southampton in the UK.
+Dr. Laura Koesten is a Research Fellow at King’s College London in the Distributed Artificial Intelligence group.
+Previously she held a Marie Curie Skłodowska fellowship at the Open Data Institute and the University of Southampton in the UK.
 Her PhD gave a user centric perspective on the discovery of structured data.
-In her research she is looking at ways to improve Human Data Interaction by studying sensemaking with data, data reuse and collaboration and human factors in data science.
+In her research she is looking at ways to improve Human Data Interaction by studying sensemaking with data, data reuse and collaboration in data science.
 She has a background in Human Factors and co-organized two international DATA:SEARCH workshops.

 Elena Simperl, Professor of Computer Science at King’s College London in the Distributed Artificial Intelligence group.
 She has contributed to more than 20 research projects, often as principal investigator or project lead.
 Her research interests include: publishing and managing data, socio-technical methods to create and curate knowledge at scale, social computing, human data interaction, transparency and accountability of crowdsourced training data for AI application, amongst others.
 She authored more than 100 papers in semantic technologies, linked data, social computing and crowdsourcing and was programme/general chair of the European and International Semantic Web Conference and of the European Data Forum.